s0alken/earthquakes-chile-visualizer/README.md

  - [Node](https://nodejs.org/en/)

 ## How it works
 It uses a simple web scraper that fetches data from [Centro Sismológico Nacional](https://www.sismologia.cl/) and the API from [USGS](https://earthquake.usgs.gov/fdsnws/event/1/).
-On top of that, it uses an [Express](https://expressjs.com/) API to filter data by date and source.
+On top of that, it uses an [Express](https://expressjs.com/) API to filter earthquakes by date and source.

 ## Running Locally